RiyaDesai04/Simple-Menu/README.md

-# Simple-Menu of Operations in Python
+# Simple-Menu of Operations on lists in Python